LightDark

 • Contact information hard to find — requiring multiple clicks to reach a phone number or form

-• Mobile navigation broken — template collapse behavior creating an unusable experience on smartphones
+• Mobile navigation broken — template collapse creating an unusable experience on smartphones

-• Portfolio images not organized by service type, making it impossible for a visitor to quickly find work relevant to their own project
+• Portfolio images not organized by service type — impossible to find relevant work quickly

 • No service area clarity — visitors unsure whether CAD even serves their location

-• No trust signals at key decision points — reviews, certifications, and testimonials not visible where visitors need them most
+• No trust signals at key decision points — reviews not visible where needed most

 What Strategic Navigation Delivers

-• Calls to action appear in every section — visitors are always one click away from contact
+• Calls to action appear in every section — visitors always one click away from contact

-• Phone number and contact form visible in the navigation bar on every page, on every device
+• Phone number and contact form visible in the navigation bar on every page

 • Mobile-first navigation design — the most common device your customers use is prioritized

-• Portfolio filtered by project type — kitchen, bathroom, deck, outdoor — so every visitor sees relevant work immediately
+• Portfolio filtered by project type — every visitor sees relevant work immediately

 • Service area page with the specific cities, counties, and communities served